Applications of the Biogas Process

 1. Sludge produced during the aerobic treatment of municipal sewage.
 The biogas created during digestion process can partly cover the amount of energy consumed by the sewage treatment plant itself.

 2. Wastewater generated from industry (e.g. food and fermentation industry) is treated in biogas plants before discharge into an aquatic environment or a sewage system.
 This type of wastewater contains a high concentration of pollutants; therefore it can not be discharged directly to the environmental surroundings.
 The biogas resulting from the treatment process can compensate in full the amount of energy the consumed directly by the process.

 3. Animal manure is used as biomass in the biogas plant to generate energy and to improve the fertilizer quality.
 Anaerobic digestion of manure helps to remove the pathogens which may be present in the raw manure, thereby improving the quality of the fertilizers.
-This application of the process is increasing due to the restrictive rules concerning the usage, distribution and storage of manure.
+This application of the process is increasing due to the restrictive rules concerning the usage, distribution, and storage of manure.

 Anaerobic digestion is a biological process in which bacteria breaks down organic matter within an airless environment, with biogas as the end product.
-Biogas derived from bagasse waste is comprised of approximately 60% methane (CH4), 40% carbon dioxide (CO2), and trace amounts of other gases, including hydrogen sulfide (H2S).
+Biogas derived from bagasse waste is comprised of approximately 60% methane (CH4), 40% carbon dioxide (CO2), and trace amounts of other gasses, including hydrogen sulfide (H2S).